 ]Ironkids Thailand returned to Thanyapura Health & Sports Resort in Phuket last Saturday for another morning of thrills and excitement.

-For the second year, Ironkids Thailand has been based at Thanyapura and it was wonderful to see this event return in 2016 after a gap of a few years.
+For the second year, Ironkids Thailand has been based at Thanyapura, and it was beautiful to see this event return in 2016 after a gap of a few years.
+In Perfect Phuket Weather, the kids could look forward to a fun event.
 Phuket Island Radio supports these events as part of its overall Phuket Community responsibility.